-Name of the No. of No. of Meetings
+Name of the Member No. of meetings held No. of Meetings Attended

-Member meetings held Attended

 Sanjay Londhe 2 2

 Milap Raj Bhansali 2 2

 Paresh Mehta 2 2

 Shilpa Hiran 2 1

 Familiarisation Program for Independent Directors

 Pursuant to the requirement of Regulation 25(7) of SEBI LODR 2015, the Company needs to formally arrange Induction or Familiarisation Programme for Independent Directors to familiarise them with their role, rights and responsibility as Independent Directors, the working of the Company, nature of the industry in which the Company operates, business model etc.